Is the glass half-empty or half-full?

 • • •

-Author Bio: Ginger Abbot is learning, education, and career writer, as well as the founder of Classrooms.com.
-Read more of her work on her website and follow her on Twitter.
-Edited, reviewed, and revised by Sandip Roy—a medical doctor, psychology writer, and happiness researcher.
-Founder and Chief Editor of The Happiness Blog.
-Writes popular science articles on happiness, positive psychology, and related topics.
+Author Bio: Ginger Abbot is a learning, education, and career writer, as well as the founder of Classrooms.
+Read more of her work on her website and follow her on X (formerly known as Twitter).
+Edited, reviewed, and revised by Sandip Roy.